Adaptive Subcarrier, Parameter, and Power Allocation for Partitioned Edge Learning Over Broadband Channels: Introduction

-Consider decomposable models [e.g., \emph{support vector machine} (SVM)].
+It is also worth mentioning that we also consider a more complex model based on a \emph{deep neural network} (DNN) besides the decomposable model as in \cite{wen2020joint}.
+Unlike the latter, the former is not directly decomposable and requires the modification of learning algorithm to support PARTEL.
+This introduces additional complexity to the current design.

+By tackling the above challenges, we design a set of algorithms for joint SUbcarrier, Parameter, POweR allocaTion (SUPPORT), termed joint SUPPORT.
+The main contributions of this work are summarized as follows.

+\begin{itemize} \item {\bf Joint SUPPORT for Decomposable Models}: Consider the case of a decomposable model.
 The problem of latency minimization by joint SUPPORT is an integer program and intractable.
 A practical solution approach is developed using two techniques.
 The first is a relaxation of binary subcarrier assignment decisions.
 The second is the transformation of the relaxed problem into a convex problem of model size maximization under a latency constraint, which is nested in a simple search for the target model size.
 Considering the convex problem, the properties of three optimal resource-management operations are analyzed and then applied to design an efficient algorithm for computing the desired SUPPORT policy.
 Via analysis, it is found that the optimal number of parameters assigned to a worker for updating avoids high power consumption due to overloading.
 For this reason, the optimal number is derived to be a concave function of its speed and a monotonic decreasing function of its computation power factor.
-On the other hand, the optimal subcarrier assignment and power allocation over assigned subcarriers are found to favor high channel gains as expected.
+On the other hand, the optimal subcarrier assignment and power allocation over assigned subcarriers are found to favor high channel gains.